Labeling and the Marketplace

 Consumers were provided transparency when Country of Origin Labeling (COOL) was the law of the land.
 During the period COOL was in effect in the U.S., consumers were choosing U.S. beef over other options and prices paid to U.S. producers were on the rise.
-Unfortunately, the National Cattlemen’s Beef Association and other industrial agriculture special interests joined foreign countries with legal claims at the World Trade Organization and they pushed Congress to repeal COOL.
-Beef and pork COOL provisions have since been abandoned by Congress.
+Unfortunately, the National Cattlemen’s Beef Association and other industrial agriculture special interests joined foreign countries with legal claims at the World Trade Organization and pushed Congress to repeal COOL.
+Beef and pork COOL provisions were abandoned by Congress in 2015.

 Pricing research clearly demonstrates that the 2016 fall in the price cattle producers receive for their calves, of almost 50%, can be tied to the abandonment of COOL.
 U.S. calves are now worth half of what they were prior to COOL being repealed.